🌙

 By examining the principles of Occam's Razor, it's easy to understand why Nick Szabo was the first person suspected to be Bitcoin's creator.
 Showing his strong OPSEC, many people theorized in 2011 that Szabo didn't exist and suggested his name was an alias for famous mathematician John Nash.

 Fascinatingly, Szabo is an experienced user of pseudonyms.
-In 1993, while communicating on the Cypherpunk mailing list, Szabo described his use of pseudonyms:
+In 1993, while communicating on the Cypherpunk mailing list, Szabo described this:

 "In my limited experience creating Internet pseudonyms, I've been quite distracted by the continual need to avoid leaving pointers to my True Name lying around -- excess mail to/from my True Name, shared files, common peculiarities (eg misspellings in written text), traceable logins, etc....
 The hazards are everywhere."